ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * **json**: A boolean value that enables that the output is formatted in json (default: False)
 * **pretty**: A boolean value that specifies whether json output should be in a single line (False) or pretty printed (True) (default: True)
 * **score**: A boolean value that enables that a confidence is added to the output of certain detectors (default: False)
 * **weights**: A dictionary that specifies the weights of values for the scoring.
 The keys are the strings of the analyzed list and the corresponding values are the assigned weights.
-Strings that are not present in this dictionary have the weight 0.5 (default: {})
+Strings that are not present in this dictionary have the weight 0.5 if not automatically weighted (default: {})
+* **auto_weights**: A boolean value that states if the weights should be automatically calculated through the formula 10 / (10 + number of value appearances) (default: False)
+* **auto_weights_history_length**: A integer value that specifies the number of values that are considered in the calculation of the weights (default: 1000)

 StreamPrinterEventHandler